ANGIO MENTOR CLINICAL VALIDATIONS

 Department of Biosurgery and Surgical Technology, Imperial College London, U.K.

-Objective: Carotid artery stenting is an advanced endovascular intervention with a steep learning curve.
+OBJECTIVES: Carotid artery stenting is an advanced endovascular intervention with a steep learning curve.
 Its success is tempered by the need to ensure that all interventionalists possess technical proficiency prior to performing cases on patients.
 Virtual reality simulation has been proposed as a means to train and objectively assess technical performance without risks to patient safety.
 The aim of this study was, using a commercially available simulator, to objectively assess psychomotor skills acquisition of experienced interventionalists attending a two-day carotid artery stent course.

-Methods: Eleven experienced endovascular physicians from several medical disciplines with minimal experience in carotid artery stenting participated in this study.
+METHODS: Eleven experienced endovascular physicians from several medical disciplines with minimal experience in carotid artery stenting participated in this study.
 During two identical two-day courses, cognitive and technical skills were trained using didactic sessions, case reviews, supervised VR simulation and live-cases.
 Pre- and post-course skills were assessed through performance on the same carotid artery stent procedure using the quantitative and qualitative assessment parameters derived from the simulator.
 The Wilcoxon signed ranks test was used to compare performance across the two groups.

-Results: Significant differences were noted between pre- and post-course performance for total procedure time (medians 36 vs. 20 minutes, p=0.005), fluoroscopic time (20 vs. 11 minutes, p= 0.016) and delivery-retrieval time of the embolic protection device (12 vs. 9 minutes, p= 0.007).
+RESULTS: Significant differences were noted between pre- and post-course performance for total procedure time (medians 36 vs. 20 minutes, p=0.005), fluoroscopic time (20 vs. 11 minutes, p= 0.016) and delivery-retrieval time of the embolic protection device (12 vs. 9 minutes, p= 0.007).
 Advancement of the guiding catheter or guiding sheath without a leading wire occurred to a greater extent pre-course versus post-course (199 vs. 152 millimetres, p= 0.050) as did spasm of the internal carotid artery (4 vs. 2, p= 0.049).

-Conclusions: This study has objectively proven a benefit for experienced interventionalists to attend carotid artery stenting courses for skills acquisition measured by a virtual reality simulator.
+CONCLUSIONS: This study has objectively proven a benefit for experienced interventionalists to attend carotid artery stenting courses for skills acquisition measured by a virtual reality simulator.
 In addition to providing participants with an insight into their skills, these data can be used to objectively audit course efficacy.